videnlabs/OpenID-Connect-Java-Spring-Server/cc-artifacts/MITREid Connect Preparative Procedures.md

 2. Modify the file in ```openid-connect-server-webapp/src/main/webapp/WEB-INF/server-config.xml``` and change issuer to be the full URL as configured for NGINX.
 In this example, we will change 'http://localhost:8080/openid-connect-server-webapp' to 'https://10.0.20.17/openid-connect-server-webapp'
 Further info at  https://github.com/mitreid-connect/OpenID-Connect-Java-Spring-Server/wiki/Server-configuration
 3. Navigate to OpenID-Connect-Java-SpringServer and execute ```mvn package``` to build the server
-4. Start with Jetty
-5. From parent directory
+4. Start with Jetty.
+From parent directory
 ```
 mvn clean install
 ```